stephengold/jolt-jni/README.md

 Build types:  use "Debug" native libraries for development and troubleshooting, then switch to "Release" libraries for performance testing and production.

-Build flavors:  use "Dp" to simulate large worlds (>1000 meters in diameter) otherwise use "Sp".
+Build flavors:  use "Dp" to simulate large worlds (>1 kilometer in diameter) otherwise use "Sp".

 ### Gradle-built projects